 To be able to steer the consortium towards our ambitious goals and coordinate all activities on various levels, several governing bodies were set in place.

-The consortium is coordinated by a Board of Directors (BoD) consisting of three elected members and the Spokesperson.
-The Spokesperson (or their deputy) represents GHGA in the NFDI Consortia Assembly and in the NFDI directorate.
+The consortium is coordinated by a Board of Directors (BoD) consisting of three elected members and the Speaker.
+The Speaker, Porf.
+Oliver Stegle, or his deputy, Prof. Oliver Kohlbacher, represents GHGA in the NFDI Consortia Assembly and in the NFDI Directorate.

 GHGA as a whole is advised by a Scientific Advisory Board (SAB) consisting of internationally renowned scientists involved in research data infrastructures and international initiatives with direct relevance to GHGA.
 The SAB provides strategic input and supports international interactions with relevant infrastructures and initiatives.